quelea-projection/quelea-projection.github.io/docs/Installation_Instructions.md

 ## Linux Install

-Quelea 2015.1 for Linux needs Oracle Java 8.
-For unknown reasons, OpenJDK 8 does not work.
+Quelea for Linux needs Oracle Java 8.
+(OpenJDK8 can also be used, but only if OpenJFX8 is also installed.)

 Here's how to install Oracle Java 8 for Ubuntu/Linux Mint systems (tested on Mint 17.1 64 bit):